KDE/releaseme/README.md

 ## Issues

-If you are problems or suggestions file a bug report in bugzilla: https://bugs.kde.org/enter_bug.cgi?product=releaseme
+If you have problems or suggestions file a bug report in bugzilla: https://bugs.kde.org/enter_bug.cgi?product=releaseme

 ## Signing | GPG